GDComfort/IT210Group1Project/README.md

 finishing its request only, it will allow CPU to execute next process which has next priority level.

 ALGORITHM:
-• Step1: Get the number of process, burst time and priority.
+- Step1: Get the number of process, burst time and priority.
-• Step2: Using for loop i=0 to n-1 do step 1 to 6.
+- Step2: Using for loop i=0 to n-1 do step 1 to 6.
-• Step3: If i=0,wait time=0,T[0]=b[0];
+- Step3: If i=0,wait time=0,T[0]=b[0];
-• Step4: T[i]=T[i-1]+b[i] and wt[i]=T[i]-b[i].
+- Step4: T[i]=T[i-1]+b[i] and wt[i]=T[i]-b[i].
-• Step5: Total waiting time is calculated by adding the waiting time for lack process.
+- Step5: Total waiting time is calculated by adding the waiting time for lack process.
-• Step6: Total turnaround time is calculated by adding all total time of each process.
+- Step6: Total turnaround time is calculated by adding all total time of each process.
-• Step7: Calculate Average waiting time by dividing the total waiting time by total number of processes.
+- Step7: Calculate Average waiting time by dividing the total waiting time by total number of processes.
-• Step8: Calculate Average turnaround time by dividing the total time by the number of process.
+- Step8: Calculate Average turnaround time by dividing the total time by the number of process.
-• Step9: Display the result.
+- Step9: Display the result.
-Exercises: Implement the CPU scheduling problems by using your examples